Selfless reduced $C^{*}$-algebras of linear groups: Notations and preliminaries

 \begin{lem}[Zariski density of $k$-points] Assume that $k$ is infinite, and let $\bG$ be a connected reductive $k$-algebraic group.
 Then $\bG(k)$ is Zariski dense in $\bG$.
 In particular, the topological space $\bG(k)$ endowed with its Zariski topology is irreducible. \end{lem}

 \begin{proof} Since $\bG$ is reductive and connected, $\bG(k)$ is Zariski dense in $\bG$ \cite[Cor.\ 18.3]{borel2012linear}.

-The second assertion follows as any connected $k$-algebraic group is irreducible as a $k$-variety, and $\bG(k)$ is Zariski dense in $\bG$ by the first part; hence $\bG(k)$ is irreducible as it is dense in $\bG$. \end{proof}
+The second assertion follows as any connected $k$-algebraic group is irreducible as a $k$-variety, and $\bG(k)$ is Zariski dense in $\bG$ by the first part; hence $\bG(k)$ is irreducible as it is dense in $\bG$.
+Thus, in what follows, reductivity is used only through the density statement above, while the irreducibility conclusion is a consequence of connectedness together with this density. \end{proof}

 Let $S$ be a finite set, and for each $v\in S$ fix a field $k_v$.
 By an $S$-algebraic variety we mean a product of the form